ClinicalSoftwareSolutions/com.clinsoftsolutions.tabs/README.md

     APP.Tabs = $.Tabs;		// Save the Tabs widget object
     APP.init();					// init the App

+In config.json set the config colours.
+This can be global or per platform

+    "global": {
+        "tabsColoursPrimary": "#0083ff",
+        "tabsColoursSecondary": "#00c7ff",
+        "tabsColoursText": "#FFF"
+    },

 In alloy.js

     var APP = Alloy.Globals.APP = {